emekaokoli/github-users-search/README.md

 # Github user search app

-A simple app that lets you search through guthub's users and get more details about the user.
+A simple app that lets you search through guthub's users and get a detailed information about each user.

-# Project directory
+## Project directory

 ```bash
 src